andrejandre/Blazor-CarInventoryDataGrid/README.md

 This was built using the principles of clean architecture as it applies to the onion architecture, top-down dependency management, and modular monolith applications.

 Blazor applications built in this fashion are good candidates for reusable libraries, developing in team settings, and increasing testability and reusability of code.

+# Important
+- Right-click on `wwwroot` in VisualStudio and add the bootstrap libraries via `cdnjs`.
+This will enable the necessary frontend capabilities.
+- Add the necessary nuget packages, which include Radzen.